klingonbot/Genetic-algorithm-based-Metasurface-optimizer/Overview.md

-# RCS Optimization via Coding Metasurface GA
+# RCS Optimization via Coding Metasurface Genetic Algorithm

 A genetic algorithm that optimizes the per-element phase states of an `N x M` coding metasurface to reduce monostatic radar cross-section (RCS),